secretstartups/handbook/content/handbook/customer-success/csm/segment/scale/scale-operating-rhythm.md

 The upcoming month's hands-on workshops are added to an issue in the [Customer Success Operations Project](https://gitlab.com/gitlab-com/sales-team/field-operations/customer-success-operations/-/issues/?label_name%5B%5D=CSOps%20-%20Scale) (separate from the webinar schedule) and the CSE team is asked to sign up as Presenter or Q&A support.

 The Presenter should add the workshop to the [FY23 and FY24 Lab Schedule issue](https://gitlab.com/gitlab-com/customer-success/demo-engineering/workshop-library/demo-engineering-workshop-issues/-/issues/8) in the Demo Engineering Workshop Issues Project.
 This should be added at least one week before the workshop to give the Demo Engineering team enough time to prepare the lab environment.
+Then add a comment mentioning @sgrahamgl to let him know you added your workshops.

 A registration code will then be created for the workshop.
 Registration codes are tracked in the [2023 Demo Team Scale/CSM Workshop Registrations google sheet](https://docs.google.com/spreadsheets/d/1H0Ym78QqXeufzsHMWMsFBSi9mIav0apUBm7D-D7-haU/edit?usp=sharing).
 Workshop attendees will use the registration code at the beginning of the workshop to have lab credentials and an subgroup created to use for the hands-on exercises, [provisioned via gitlabdemo.com](https://gitlabdemo.com/login).
 Each slide deck has detailed instructions for the attendees that the host will guide them through to create the subgroup and access it.